-- Receive an error message that prevents a record in a local save file from being opened or viewed in Connexion client.
+- You receive an error message that prevents a record in a local save file from being opened or viewed in Connexion client.

 These errors mean that one or more records in the local file are damaged and can't be accessed.